 Here’s a blog post with a desk tour.
 Let me know if you’d like an updated one; I’ve moved since then and am in the process of re-decorating the new writing & vlog studio room.

 For more freelancer tips designed to equip creative entrepreneurs, be sure to click ‘follow‘ in the sidebar so you get firsthand updates on new posts, events, podcast episodes and soon-to-be-giveaways straight to your inbox.

 Thanks for reading – now’s your turn to get writing.

-Start your online writing journey (by clicking the link, you’re getting a discount to launch your site while earning this blog some points to put towards producing content for you.)
+Start your online writing journey (by clicking the link, you’re getting a USD.$25 discount to launch your site with its own domain while earning this blog some points to put towards producing content for you.)